giantjs/giant/README.md

 # Giant

-*Heavy-duty isometric front end application framework*
+*Heavy-duty isomorphic front end application framework*

 **WARNING:** Giant is in a very early phase, with frequent breaking changes.